eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 As researchers continue to pursue the ongoing reduction/shrinking of the "minimum feature size" [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4] [Weste2011, Chapter 1 Introduction, \S1.5 CMOS Fabrication and Layout, \S1.5.3 Layout Design Rules, pp. 25] in semiconductor manufacturing technology, and self-fulfill the Moore's law [Moore1965] [Moore1998] prophecy [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4], they are exploring different transistor architectures, such as FinFETs [Chauhan2015] and gate-all-around transistors (***Cite this!!!***).
 + We can add more devices to this paragraph.
-+ As researchers continue to pursue the ongoing reduction/shrinking of the "minimum feature size" in semiconductor manufacturing technology, and abide by the self-fulfilling prophecy [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4] of Moore's law [Moore1965] [Moore1998], they are exploring different transistor architectures and devices, such as FinFETs [Chauhan2015] and gate-all-around transistors (***Cite this!!!***).
++ As researchers continue to pursue the ongoing reduction/shrinking of the "minimum feature size" [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4] [Weste2011, Chapter 1 Introduction, \S1.5 CMOS Fabrication and Layout, \S1.5.3 Layout Design Rules, pp. 25] in semiconductor manufacturing technology, and abide by the self-fulfilling prophecy [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4] of Moore's law [Moore1965] [Moore1998], they are exploring different transistor architectures and devices, such as FinFETs [Chauhan2015] and gate-all-around transistors (***Cite this!!!***).